“All week I’ve been hearing, ‘Man, this class. They’re just not like any I’ve seen,’” said Portsmouth High School Principal Robert E. Littlefield.

 “It’s the spirit.
 It’s non-stop spirit.
 Relentless spirit.
 Exhausting spirit.
 Inestimable spirit.”

-Littlefield addressed the 249 graduates of the class of 2012 — the largest in the school’s history — and their families on Friday night in the Portsmouth High School gymnasium.
+Littlefield addressed the 249 graduates of the class of 2012 — the largest in the school’s history — and their families on Friday night in the gymnasium.

 He and other speakers, which included class officers, Superintendent of Schools Lynn Krizic, guest speaker and teacher Jeffrey Schoonover, and graduates Hayley Dee McClintock and Samuel John Gorton, brought words of inspiration by the likes of Henry David Thoreau and humorous references to the Gettysburg Address.
 Of course, much wisdom was handed out as well.

-Schoonover compared receiving the 2010 Presidential Award for Excellence in Science Teaching and meeting President Obama to being asked by the graduates to speak.
+Schoonover compared receiving the and meeting President Obama to being asked by the graduates to speak.

 “I’ll be honest.
 This invitation, I’ll treasure more,” he said.